docpad-archive/documentation/Hosting.md

 2. Perform a generation for an apache and production environment using `docpad generate --env apache,production`

 3. Commit your changes to the `gh-pages` branch, and push the branch to github

+4. Optional: If you're also wanting to use a custom domain for your website, [follow the GitHub Pages guide here](https://help.github.com/articles/setting-up-a-custom-domain-with-pages)